arnabsinha4u/ansible-traininglab/README.md

 * cli_shutdown - Stop and Remove the Master and Containers using the Command Line (CLI of Docker)

-* remove_master - Removes Master Containers
+* remove_masters - Removes Master Containers
 * remove_slaves - Removes Slave Containers

 * group - Create a group called as ansiblelab